fueelin/javascript/README.md

     }
     ```

-  - Use camelCase when naming objects, functions, and instances.
+  - Use camelCase when naming properties, enums, objects, functions, and instances.

     ```javascript
     // bad